NANO-DEV/NANO-S32/README.md

 3. Build: Run `make` from the root directory to build everything.
 Images will be generated in the `images` directory.
 Optionally, `Makefile` and `source/Makefile` files can be customized.

 ## Testing
 After building, run `make qemu` (linux) or `qemu.bat` (windows) from the root directory to test the operating system in qemu.
 Other virtual machines have been successfully tested.
 To test the system using VirtualBox, create a new `Other/DOS` machine and start it with `images/os_fd.img` as floppy image.
+The Sound Blaster driver seems not to work in VirtualBox.

-The network support has been only tested in qemu under Windows, using the Tap-windows driver provided [here](https://openvpn.net/index.php/download/community-downloads.html).
+The network support has been only tested in qemu.
+In Windows it's possible to have internet access using the Tap-windows driver provided [here](https://openvpn.net/index.php/download/community-downloads.html).
 This virtual device must be renamed to `tap` and bridged to the actual nic in order to make the default `qemu.bat` script work as expected.

 The operating system outputs debug information through the first serial port in real time.
 This can be useful for developers.
-This serial port is configured to work at 2400 bauds, 8 data bits, odd parity and 1 stop bit.
+This serial port is configured to work at 115200 bauds, 8 data bits, odd parity and 1 stop bit.

 Using the provided qemu scripts, the serial port is automatically mapped to the process standard input/output.
-For VirtualBox users, it is possible for example to telnet from putty if COM1 is set to TCP mode without a pipe, and the same port is specified in both programs.
+For VirtualBox users, it is possible for example to telnet from putty if COM1 is set to TCP mode without a pipe, and the same port is specified in both programs or to dump the serial port output to a text file.

 The system can operate real hardware if images are written to physical disks.
 Writing images to disks to test them in real hardware is dangerous and can cause loss of data or boot damage, among other undesired things, in all involved computers.
 So, it is not recommended to proceed unless this risk is understood and assumed.
 To write images to physical disks, `dd` can be used in linux:
 ```